quiltdata/quilt/registry/README.md

 Running a Quilt Registry in AWS requires the following services:
 * a Postgres database.
 You can find instructions for setting up Postgres in RDS here: [Create a Postres Database in RDS](https://aws.amazon.com/rds/postgresql/)
 * an S3 bucket
-* an EC2 instance to run the registry, authentication service and catalog
+* an EC2 instance to run the registry, authentication service and catalog.
+Add the following policies to the security group: Postgres, HTTP/HTTPS, SSH and a custom TCP rule to enable port 5000.
 * an Elastic Load Balancer (ELB) to terminate SSL connections to the registry and catalog

 Once the resources have been created, ssh into the EC2 instance and configure the environment and run the services via Docker.
 You can make it easier to connect to your registry by creating a new DNS record to point to the EC2 instance's external IP address (e.g., quilt.yourdomain.com).